pcdevil/g/README.md

 # g
-a simple git wrapper to extend it with a few basic commands.
+a git wrapper to extend it with a few commands.

 ## Install